 Easy Baked Pesto Chicken (Video)

 This Easy Baked Pesto Chicken is a tasty dinner that you can make with purchased pesto if you don’t have any in the freezer.
-This recipe is low-carb, Keto, gluten-free, low-glycemic, and South Beach Diet friendly; use the Diet-Type Index to find more recipes like this one.
+This recipe is low-carb, Keto, gluten-free, low-glycemic, and South Beach Diet friendly; use Chicken Recipes to find more recipes like this one.

 When I first made Easy Baked Pesto Chicken, I loved what a great low-carb dinner it was but I’m not sure I ever imagined it would become one of the most popular recipes on the blog.
-But now it’s been pinned over 1M times and the recipe has been viewed 2.5 Million times!
-So when I decided recently I wanted to update the photos I decided I would keep the original photo below close to the top of the post so people would recognize it.
+But now it’s been pinned and viewed millions and millions of times!
+So when I recently updated the photos I decided I would keep the original photo below close to the top of the post so people would recognize it.
 See how my photograph skills have improved through the years!

 I got the inspiration for Easy Baked Pesto Chicken when I was looking in The South Beach Diet Quick and Easy Cookbook for a recipe my friend Bonnie had recommended.
 That happened to be in the summer, and when it’s summertime at my house there’s fresh basil on the counter, I’m freezing basil for winter, and I’m making Basil Pesto with Lemon, so it’s not really surprising that a recipe using pesto would catch my eye.